Ephrata, Pennsylvania

 Ephrata's population has steadily grown over the last century.
 In 1900, 2,452 people lived there, and by 1940, the population had increased to 6,199.
 The population was 13,818 at the 2020 census.
 Ephrata is the most populous borough in Lancaster County.

+Ephrata's sister city is Eberbach, Germany, the city where its founders originated.

 History

 Ephrata is noteworthy for having been the former seat of the Mystic Order of the Solitary, a semimonastic order of Seventh-Day Dunkers.
 The community, which contained both men and women, was founded by Johann Conrad Beissel in 1732.

 Many of the members were well-educated; Peter Miller, second prior of the monastery, translated the Declaration of Independence into seven languages, at the request of Congress.
-At the period of its greatest prosperity the community contained nearly 300 persons.
+At the period of its greatest prosperity, the community contained nearly 300 persons.

 The Ephrata Commercial Historic District, Ephrata Cloister, Eby Shoe Corporation buildings, Connell Mansion, Mentzer Building, and Mountain Springs Hotel are listed on the National Register of Historic Places.

 Geography

-Ephrata is located in northeastern Lancaster County at 40°10′51″N 76°10′57″W (40.17870, −76.17744).
+Ephrata is located in northeastern Lancaster County, Pennsylvania at 40°10′51″N 76°10′57″W (40.17870, −76.17744).
 U.S. Route 322 passes through the center of the borough as Main Street; it leads northwest 28 mi to Hershey and southeast 35 mi to West Chester.
 Pennsylvania Route 272 passes through the northwest side of Ephrata, leading northeast 8 mi to Adamstown and southwest 13 mi to Lancaster, the county seat.
 Like the rest of the county, the surrounding land is mostly flat and suitable for farming.

 According to the U.S. Census Bureau, the borough has a total area of 3.4 sqmi, of which 0.04 sqmi, or 1.27%, are water.
 Cocalico Creek flows through the borough just north of the center of town; it is a southwest-flowing tributary of the Conestoga River and part of the Susquehanna River watershed.

 Ephrata has a hot-summer humid continental climate (Dfa), and average monthly temperatures range from 30.0 F in January to 74.6 F in July.
 The hardiness zone is 6b.